bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ostrovskii.md

 title: Ostrovskii, Iossif Vladimirovich
 born: 1934
 died: 2020
-keywords: Iossif Ostrovskii, mathematics, weakly triangulated categories, Galois groups, linear algebra, algebraic equations, algebraic geometry
+keywords: iossif vladimirovich ostrovskii,ostrovskii
-description: Ukrainian mathematician, Iossif Ostrovskii, developed theory of weakly triangulated categories, computation of Galois groups, linear algebra, and algebraic equations, helping to establish modern algebraic geometry.
+description: Iossif Ostrovskii was a Ukrainian mathematician who worked in the theory of integer and meromorphic functions and their application in the theory of probability.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---